 I. Do you (AA) have any other general comments on the implementation of the Convention?

-J. Please list the strategies and actions your country is implementing to support youth participation in the implementation of the Convention’s Strategic Plan or in wetlands management (Resolution XIV.12 on Strengthening Ramsar connections through youth, paragraph 21).
+J. If applicable Please identify examples of list the strategies and actions your country is implementing to support youth participation in the implementation of the Convention’s Strategic Plan or in wetlands management (Resolution XIV.12 on Strengthening Ramsar connections through youth, paragraph 21).

 K. Please list the names of the organizations which have been consulted on or have contributed to the information provided in this report.